AnalyticalGraphicsInc/gltf-vscode/README.md

 #### glTF compatibility and sample models

-This extension is only able to preview data that is embedded in the glTF file itself.
-It does not fetch data from external references, even if they are in the same folder as the glTF file (this may change in some future version).

 There are some [sample glTF 1.0 models online](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/1.0) that can be downloaded, and each model comes in several flavors.
-Currently this extension can be used to edit (but not preview) all the text-based versions (`*.gltf`), not binary versions (`*.glb`).
-The preview functions are slightly more limited than that.
-They work only with the `glTF-Embedded` flavor, not the glTF "separate files" version.
-For example, to see the demo "Avocado" model, you would avoid the [separate files folder](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/1.0/Avocado/glTF) and instead download the single [Avocado.gltf](https://raw.githubusercontent.com/KhronosGroup/glTF-Sample-Models/master/1.0/Avocado/glTF-Embedded/Avocado.gltf) file with all textures and resources embedded inside it.
+Currently this extension can be used to edit (and preview) all the text-based versions (`*.gltf`), not binary versions (`*.glb`).

 ### &bull;  Preview embedded dataURIs